taishi-i/awesome-ChatGPT-repositories/README.md

 ## The latest additions 🎉

-**Chatbots**
+**Browser-extensions**
- * [OmAgent](https://github.com/om-ai-lab/omagent) - A Multimodal Language Agent Framework for Smart Devices and More
+ * [browser-use](https://github.com/browser-use/browser-use) - Make websites accessible for AI agents

-**CLIs**
+ * [obsidian-Smart2Brain](https://github.com/your-papa/obsidian-smart2brain) - An Obsidian plugin to interact with your privacy focused AI-Assistant making your second brain even smarter!

- * [uform](https://github.com/unum-cloud/uform) - Pocket-Sized Multimodal AI for content understanding and generation across multilingual texts, images, and 🔜 video, up to 5x faster than OpenAI CLIP and LLaVA 🖼️ & 🖋️
+**Openai**

-**NLP**
+ * [openai-realtime-embedded-sdk](https://github.com/openai/openai-realtime-embedded-sdk) - A SDK to using the Realtime API with Microcontrollers like the ESP32
- * [PySpur](https://github.com/pyspur-dev/pyspur) - Graph-Based Editor for LLM Workflows
+ * [openai-go](https://github.com/openai/openai-go) - The official Go library for the OpenAI API

-_Updated on December 23, 2024_ (A total of 1925 repositories listed.)
+_Updated on December 26, 2024_ (A total of 1929 repositories listed.)

 ## Table of contents